 When you collect your pet you will notice an area has been clipped from the surgical site in order to clean the area before operating.
 There will be an incision where the surgery has taken place.
 It is quite common to get some swelling and this will reduce with time.

 Please check the wound daily, if there is any excessive discharge from the wound please contacts us.
 Do NOT let your pet lick the wound.
 Please use a buster collar if provided, or call us for advice.

 It is essential that your pet is kept quiet and on the lead at all times when outside until advised otherwise at your post op check up.

 Your pet will have had pain killing injections on the day of his/her operation and afterwards if needed.
 The nurse will advise you on any further medication that is required.

 Post-general anaesthetic care

-When you get your pet home you should keep them quiet, comfortable and warm as your pet has had a pre medication and he/she may be drowsy this evening.
+When you bring your pet home, you should keep them quiet, comfortable, and warm as they have had medication and may still be drowsy that evening.

 Your pet will have been offered food on recovery from their procedure but you can feed them their normal food tonight.

 When you collect your pet you may notice a small patch of hair has been clipped from their foreleg or neck.
 This has been done to give the general anaesthetic or to take a blood sample.
 If a surgical procedure has been performed there will also be hair removed from the surgical site in order to clean the area before operating.